BettercareHealth/bettercare/maternal-mental-health/test-6.md

 	1. Neglecting to pick up after the child has thrown food on the floor
 	1. Failure to provide adequately for the child’s emotional or physical needs
 20. What is the best way for a health worker to help an abused child?
-	1. Contact Social Services or Child Welfare because the child’s life is at risk.
+	1. Contact Social Services or Child Welfare because the child’s life is at risk
 	1. Ignore the problem, the child will grow up and leave home anyway
 	1. Hit the mother so she knows what it feels like
 	1. Threaten to send her husband to jail as he is part of the problem